 Production?
 Stacked parts?
 Supports?
 Costs?
 Speed?
 Patents?
 Distribution?
 Materials?
 Competition?
 Ever since Desktop Metal officially presented its MIM powder-based metal AM system, we have been wondering if this technology will truly be able to compete with traditional manufacturing on large batch part production.
-We sat down and spoke about this with Desktop Metal’s Co-founder and CTO Jonah Myerberg and we got a lot of answers to these and other big questions.
+We sat down and spoke about this with Desktop Metal CTO Jonah Myerberg, also a Co-founder of the company, and we got a lot of answers to these and other big questions.

 The first thing that comes to mind watching the slides from the official Desktop Metal presentation (presumably similar to the one that got the company investments from the likes of Google, BMW, GE and Stratasys) is that in Desktop Metal’s automated factory of tomorrow there are four furnaces to each 3D printer.
 This is an interesting change with respect to metal powder bed fusion automated factories, where there are several 3D printers to each finishing station and it gives a clear indication as to the speed-to-firing ratio of the Desktop Metal Production system.
 This double pass binder jetting process is up to 100 times faster than powder bed fusion processes (clearly without including the firing process).

 “Our Single Pass Jetting process delivers speeds up to 8200 cm3/hr, With no tooling needed, it’s the fastest way to manufacture complex metal parts,” Mr. Myerberg says, “combined with low-cost MIM powder, high throughput, and simple post-processing deliver per-part costs that are competitive with traditional manufacturing processes—and up to 20x lower than today’s metal 3D printing systems.”